Alcalá de Henares: Location

 Alcalá de Henares is located in the central part of the Iberian Peninsula, in the southern half of the Inner Plateau.
 It lies on the valley of the Henares, a left-bank tributary of the Jarama, which is in turn a right-bank tributary of the Tagus.
 The right (north) bank of the river (on which the current urban nucleus was built) displays a very flat relief with a series of quaternary fluvial terraces, while the left (southern) bank features a very steep slope of clays from the miocene, rapidly rising up to the moors of La Alcarria.

 Standing at an average altitude of 654 m, and occupying some 88 km^{2}; the city was for a long time contained in between the Henares to the South and the Madrid-Barcelona railway to the North.
 However, the increasing population brought on the sprawl of the urbanised area to the area located in between the railway and the A-2 motorway and beyond.

 Climate

-The climate in this city of central Spain is semi-arid, with cold, dry winters and hot, dry summers.
+The climate is semi-arid, with cold, dry winters and hot, dry summers.
 The average year-round temperature is 14 °C. The average year-round rainfall is about 300 mm, mainly in spring and autumn.
 Temperatures vary from some degrees below 0 °C in December and January to some over 40 °C in July and August.
 Dry season coincides with maximum heat in summer.